 Tony now travels the country advocating for farmed animals.

 Amy grew up surrounded by a variety of species.
-Following a lifelong love for animals of all kind, Amy followed the natural path to veganism and working towards supporting the cause/movement.
+Following a lifelong love for animals of all kinds, Amy followed the natural path to veganism and working towards supporting the cause/movement.

 When she's not working, she enjoys hand crafting items to support sanctuaries and animal welfare.